-In the month of May, NFE welcomed ten interns who are joining us for the summer from the universities of Alabama, Lawrence Tech, Michigan State, Michigan Tech, Tennessee-Martin and Wayne State.
-Nine interns are studying civil engineering, and one is studying both electrical and computer engineering.
-Eight will be splitting their time in the field as construction inspectors and mapping surveys using AutoCAD in-house.
-The other two interns will be helping out in our Surveying Department, going out with surveying crews as team members.
+Last year, during the shut-down due to the pandemic, NFE wasn’t able to have a full crew of summer interns.
+Thank goodness this year is different.
+In the month of May, we welcomed ten interns who are joining us for the summer from the universities of Michigan State, Michigan Tech, Lawrence Tech and Wayne State.
+Nine interns are studying civil engineering and one is studying environmental engineering.
+All interns will be splitting their time in the field as construction inspectors, and in the office, mapping surveys using AutoCAD.
 Hopefully, this group will learn a thing or two over the summer and have some fun.

-NFE is privileged to have such hard working, talented interns for the summer.
+NFE is privileged to have 10 hard-working, talented interns this summer.